DOES SCRIPTURE PRESCRIBE THE CELEBRATION OF CHRISTMAS?

 Now back to our Christmas issue...

-To my knowledge no such word as "Christian wedding" or "church wedding" exist anywhere in the Bible, but few Christians would doubt that church weddings are legitimate biblical practices for the Christian community if we accept that Genesis 2:22-25 and other relevant Old Testament Scriptures speak into this practice.
+As pointed out earlier, one does not require a specific biblical command to discern that a particular thing or practice is permissible or prohibited in the Scripture.
+We need to appreciate the holistic illumination of the biblical Scriptures when read in their passage contexts and in truth.
+For instance, no such word as "Christian wedding" or "church wedding" appears anywhere in the Scripture yet few Christians would doubt that church weddings are legitimate biblical practices for the Christian community.
+Genesis 2:22-25 and other relevant Old Testament Scriptures speak into this practice.

+My guess is that if we went by the "letter of the law" approach, such practices would definitely be open to debate.
 The Pharisees had a penchant for reading the letter of the law and ignoring the spirit of the law and Jesus often rebuked them for their hollow religious legalism (see Matthew 23:23 on the teaching on the tithe].

+There is no manifest error with Acts 12:4 regarding the use of the word Easter in the KJV as alleged by some.
 Leading Bible translations such as NAB and the NKJV 2007 editions render the same word as "Passover" which carries the same meaning as Easter.

-The mention of Easter or Passover in this verse is significant in showing that Passover took a new meaning when Christ, the Passover Lamb, was offered at Calvary.
+The mention of Easter or Passover in this verse is significant in showing that Passover took on a new meaning when Christ, the Passover Lamb, was offered at Calvary.

-It is therefore regrettable that some Bible teachers choose to rubbish these holy commemorations by falsely declaring them unbiblical or unchristian!
+It is therefore regrettable that some Bible teachers choose to rubbish these holy commemorations by declaring them unbiblical or unchristian!

 It is instructive that the 2nd to 4th century church era is collectively understood as the early church period which ended after the 4th century when the Roman Catholic Church subverted the word of God by creating a religious dynasty that advanced teachings and practices that contradicted the authority of Scripture.